shorrockin/noted/README.md

 > gulp

 Which builds and then watches the file system.
+Also, you can run:

+> gulp sync

+To open up a browser that'll refresh what's needed whenever anything on the file system changes.
+Handy!